rabbitmq/rabbitmq-server-boshrelease/README.md

 ## Deployment

-This bosh release is supposed to be used with CF internal `tarantino` bosh director.
+This BOSH release is supposed to be used with a BOSH director (Cloud Foundry instance) available to team RabbitMQ.

-Defualt parameters for manifest, specified in `rabbitmq-server.yml` use tarantino director UUID and cloud foundry cloud controller settings.
+Defualt parameters for the manifest (`rabbitmq-server.yml`) currently use the Tarantino envinment director UUID and Cloud Foundry Cloud Controller (CC) settings.

-### Targeting director
+### Targeting the Director

-You need to install [bosh CLI](https://bosh.io/docs/bosh-cli.html) first.
+You need to install [BOSH CLI](https://bosh.io/docs/bosh-cli.html) tools first.

-Credentials for the director are stored in lastpass.
+Credentials for the director are [stored in LastPass](https://github.com/rabbitmq/private-docs/).
-To retrieve them you can use [lastpass CLI](https://github.com/lastpass/lastpass-cli).
+To retrieve them you can use [LastPass CLI](https://github.com/lastpass/lastpass-cli) or access the vault via a Web browser.

-To get credentials ID: `lpass ls | grep bosh-env-tarantino`
+To get an environment ID, run `lpass ls | grep bosh-env-tarantino`.

-To get credentials from id: `lpass show <ID>`
+To get the credentials for the above ID: `lpass show <ID>`

-To target the director:
+Now let's target the director:

 ```
 # target the director